Latin prosody: Dactylic hexameter

 Variations are common, and are used to avoid monotony.
 Their absence would be a definite fault of versification.
 Various positions for caesura (in the foot-based analysis) have traditional names: the caesura "in the third foot" is called penthemimeral, that in the fourth hephthemimeral, and that in the second trihemimeral.
 These names refer to the number of half-feet before the position of the caesura.
-Dactylic hexameter often has a bucolic diaeresis (a diaeresis between the fourth and fifth feet of a line), as in the first of the following lines from the introduction to Virgil's epic poem, the Aeneid.
+Here is the introduction to Virgil's epic poem, the Aeneid.